-Our guest is Andrew Wang, CEO of Peach Street, a new approach to mortgage servicing that just may be exactly what many credit unions want.
+Our guest is Andrew Wang, CEO of Valon (formerly Peach Street), a new approach to mortgage servicing that just may be exactly what many credit unions want.

 Most mortgages are passed off to third party servicers for two reasons.
 The servicers know the government regs and how to comply and they also are skilled at cutting costs.

 Most see mortgage servicing as commoditized and the only difference between companies is price.

 Enter Valon, which puts a focus on consumer experience, customer experience, and technology.

 Lost at many mortgage servicers is interest in the consumer experience, if only because the servicer’s customer is the financial institution that owns the paper.